rajshah4/contextual-nextjs/README.md

 ## Acknowledgments

-This project started from or is based on the [vercel-labs/ai-sdk-preview-rag](https://github.com/vercel-labs/ai-sdk-preview-rag) template.
+This project is based on the [vercel-labs/ai-sdk-preview-rag](https://github.com/vercel-labs/ai-sdk-preview-rag) template.

 ---